D3Ext/WEF/README.md

 :black_square_button: Bluetooth Attacks

 ## ⭕ REQUIREMENTS:
-You need a few tools, but they are installed automatically if you don't have them installed, however these are:

-But don't worry because the framework detect your OS and install the dependencies if you don't have them with your package manager.
+You need a few tools, but don't worry because the framework detect your OS and install the dependencies if you don't have them:

     aircrack-ng
     reaver